cybertier/buildwatch/README.md

 Either do so in your cuckoo setup or in the .prebuild.sh

+### Logging stdout
+Use `exec >> "program.log" 2>&1 && tail "program.log"` has a first line in your `sh` script in order to log the output.
+Buildwatch will fetch the program.log into the storage folder with the cuckoo reports.

 # Setup

 We quickly describe how to set up the project